-Statements in this integrated report regarding the plans estimates, beliefs, management strategies, perceptions, and other aspects of SEGA SAMMY (PCDLINKS) INC, (the Company) and SEGA SAMMY Group Companies ("the Group"), including SEGA CORPOPATTION and Sammy Corporation, are forward-looking statements based on the information currently available to the Company, Forward-looking statements include, but are not limited to, those statements using words such as 'believe', "expect," "plans," 'strategy," 'prospects," "forecast," 'estimate," 'project, "articipate," 'aim," "may," and "might," and words of similar meaning in connection with a discussion of tuture operations, financial performance, events, or conditions.
-From time to time, oral or written forward-looking statements may also be included in other materials released to the public.
-These statements are based on management? assumptions and beliefs in light of the information currently available to management.
-The Company cultures the statements are unarbor of important risks and uncertainties could cause actual results to differ materially from those discussed in the forward-looking statements, and therefore you should not place undus reliance on them.
-You also should not assume that the Company has any obligation to update or revise any forward-looking statements, whether as a result of new information, tuture events, or otherwise.
-The Company disclaims any such obligation Actual results mixtured by a such assumptions of the company disclaims and any such obligation and a such assumptions and the product strategies, declines in the Meraketability of the Groups withing and new products discriptions to product strategies, declines in the Meraketability of the Groups withing and new products discriptions to product strategies, declines in the Meraketability of the Groups withing and new products discriptions to product strategies, declines in the Meraketability of the Groups withing and new products discriptions to product strategies, declines in the Meraketabil
+HOLDINGS INC. ('the Company') and SEGA SAMMY Group Companies ("the Group"), including SEGA CORPORATION and Sammy Corporations. are forward-looking statements based on the information currently available to the Company Forward-looking statements include, but are not limited to, those statements using words such as "believe," "expect," "plans," "strategy," "prospects," "forecast," "estimate," "project," "anticipate," "aim," "may," and "might," and words of similar meaning in connection with a discussion of future operations, financial performance, events, or conditions From time to time, oral or written forward-looking statements may also be included in other materials released to the public.
+These statements are based on management's assumptions and beliefs in light of the information currently available to management.
+The Company cautions you that a number of important risks and uncertainties could cause actual results to differ materially from those discussed in the forward-looking statem and therefore you should not place undue reliance on them.
+You also should not assume that the Company has any obligation to update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.
+The Company disclaims any such obligation.
+Actual results may vary significantly from the Company's forecasts due to various factors.
+Factors that could influence actual results include, but are not limited. to, economic conditions, especially trends in consumer spending, as well as currency exchange rate fluctuations, changes in laws and government systems, pressure from competitors' pricing and product strategies, declines in the marketability of the Group's existing and new products, disruptions to production, violations of the Groups intellectual property rights, rapid advances in technology, and unfavorable verdicts in major fitigation.
+[This INTEGRATED REPORT includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.]